 One fun way to create the group culture and a bit of buzz that I have mentioned earlier is to let your guests add songs to a group playlist in the lead-up to the party.
 This playlist can be used in the background as people arrive and also for the dance breaks.
 You can ask guests to email in songs, create a Facebook group for the event where people can suggest songs, or add those who RSVP to a Spotify playlist.

 10. And last but not least…costume contest!

 Having Halloween events held remotely is no reason to skip the costumes.
 Encourage guests to dress up as they would for going out.
 In some cases, dressing up remotely may provide even more freedom for costume choice as there won’t be the weather considerations that most people in the states face in October.
 Make time at the beginning of the party for everyone to twirl for the group and give a short introduction about their costume.
 Then, make sure to send a prize or two to those who go above and beyond.
 I found this fun “best costume” trophy on Amazon that may be particularly fun to give this year.

 Most of all, remember to have fun and make the most of things.
-Who knows – you may be creating a tradition that people will look forward to even after in-person events become the norm again.
-Whatever you decide, we would love to hear from you about how you do Halloween in the year that is like no other.
+Who knows – you may be creating a tradition that people will look forward to even after large in-person events become the norm again.